Optimising teams through the Theory of Constraints

 • Flow-based metrics such as lead time and throughput turn gut feel into something you can act on.

 Once you know where the real bottleneck is, you can protect it and eventually remove it.
-But seeing the constraint is only the first step, how you structure work in response to it is what really determines whether things speed up or stay stuck.
+But seeing the constraint is only the first step, how your structure works in response to it is what really determines whether things speed up or stay stuck.

 Designing healthy habits